 The gaps between aileron or flaps and the wing can be sealed with a special tape.
 Keep in mind that with fowler flaps you do NOT want that gap to be sealed off (when that flap is down) as that will disrupt the air flow over the flap and increase stall speed!

 Other gaps around the aircraft, tail, stabilizers and even not so perfectly fitted fairings can be sealed to reduce turbulence.
 Again use special tape for that (3M) as the suns UV rays hardens the tape and possibly the glue might damage the paint job.

-You as the builder can experiment with sleeker windshields, improved engine cowls, vortex generator kits.
+You as the builder can experiment with sleeker windshields, improved engine cowls, vortex generator kits and more.
 There are a number of manufacturers busy in the aircraft speed market with STC'ed improvements which can be used by homebuilders too.